jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 #### History summary

 **Weight & bias**: We want to monitor the weights and the biases closely.
-Here is the Layer 1's weights and biases distributions at different training iterations.
-Seeing large (postive or negative) weights or bias are abnormal.
+Here are the Layer 1's weights and biases distributions at different training iterations.
+Seeing large (positive or negative) weights or bias are abnormal.
 A Normal distribution for weight is a good sign that the training is going well (but not absolutely necessary).

 <div class="imgcap">
 <img src="/assets/dl/lss1.png" style="border:none; width:100%;">